 One of the things that I have come to appreciate since becoming at least conversationally fluent in Spanish, is just how fascinating the notion of language is, in and of itself.
 A language is not just a compilation of vocabulary and rules concerning grammar, but the expression of a culture as it attempts to put order to the world.
 This is what has caused the most problems in translations of ancient texts, aside from degradation of the source material: our lives are so fundamentally different from those our ancestors could have hoped to experience that there is very little common ground upon to which one might hope to base a translation.
 Not only would ancient peoples not have words for common technological marvels, but they would also be bereft of words to that might describe the very concepts that go behind them.
 How could I possibly explain to someone living five thousand years ago what it is, exactly, that I am doing now.
 I mean, if it’s a pain to just explain what a blog is to my grandparents, who have, at least, some experience with these newfangled computing machines, what hope would I have of explaining it to tribal nomads?

 I bring this up because I have noticed changes in the way I think, depending on the language which I’m speaking.
 I think that was harder to wrap my head around than new words and a system of conjugation that actually made sense.
 Take, for instance, the concept of liking something.
 In English, I would say, I like to watch movies; whereas in Spanish, I would have to turn it all around, and say, Me gusta ver películas, or: It pleases me to watch movies.
 And where I might love doing something in English, in Spanish, it enchants me.
 Just a slight cultural shift, but once you’ve seen it, it’s always going to be there.
 My journey has been made easier by my decent vocabulary in my native tongue, and there has been more than one occasion when I have understood more than I might otherwise have hoped, simply because I was familiar with an underappreciated cognate.
 Thank you, Latin roots.
-In English, I am the master of my destiny. like things, love things.
-No matter what I am saying, what’s important in the sentence is that am saying it.
+In English, I am the master of my destiny.
+I like things, I love things.
+No matter what I am saying, what’s important in the sentence is that I am saying it.
 Spanish, on the other hand, is almost entirely dismissive of the speaker.
 When I am talking to someone, I rarely use pronouns, except to emphasize a point.
 It’s no wonder then, that such a culture shock exists for Latinos when they come here.

 I’ve had many Latino friends tell me that, sure, they make more money here, but they’re also spending so much more.
 But the one thing that they cannot seem to get over, at least the ones who’ve come here as adults, is the pace of life itself in the United States.
 Everybody seems to be stretched to their breaking point, and we’re making money just to spend it, without leaving any time for ourselves to do things which might bring us some enjoyment.
 We set our jaws and grind through our days, and wear ourselves down to where we cannot take it anymore, and then we get right back up and do it all again.
 And in this exchange of cultures, it seems that nobody is truly winning.
 Kids born here cannot hope to compete against a work ethic that was never meant to go for hours, and we’ve managed to export diabetes wholesale down to Mexico.